lucasktlee/posts/published/spa-purchase-price-adjustments.md

 ### Seller(s)’ Estimated Purchase Price

 With a completion account mechanism, the seller(s), at some point prior to closing, will make an _estimate_ of the cash and cash equivalents, the debt and debt equivalents, and the net working capital.
 Using this, they will compute an _estimated purchase price._ This is the amount that will be paid by the purchaser(s) to the seller(s) at closing.
-To avoid inconsistencies and subsequent disputes, a good stock purchase agreement will specify in some detail exactly what goes into computing each element of the purchase price, for example detailed definitions of what is cash and cash equivalents, what debt equivalents will be included, and what items comprise net working capital.
+To avoid inconsistencies and subsequent disputes, a good acquisition agreement will specify in some detail exactly what goes into computing each element of the purchase price, for example detailed definitions of what is cash and cash equivalents, what debt equivalents will be included, and what items comprise net working capital.

 At closing, the purchaser(s) deliver the purchase price to the seller(s), and control over the target company passes to the purchaser(s).

 ### Purchaser(s)’ Completion Accounts

-After closing, the stock purchase agreement will specify that the purchaser(s) will prepare completion accounts within a stipulated time frame,<sup><a href="#fn04" id="fref04">4</a></sup> consisting of an unaudited balance sheet of the target company and an itemized computation of the purchase price.
-To avoid inconsistencies with the estimated purchase price, a good stock purchase agreement will specify that the completion accounts must be prepared on the same basis as the estimated purchase price, using the same definitions and accounting policies, and _excluding_ the effects of any post-closing financing and/or corporate reorganizations made by the purchaser(s).
+After closing, the acquisition agreement will specify that the purchaser(s) will prepare completion accounts within a stipulated time frame,<sup><a href="#fn04" id="fref04">4</a></sup> consisting of an unaudited balance sheet of the target company and an itemized computation of the purchase price.
+To avoid inconsistencies with the estimated purchase price, a good acquisition agreement will specify that the completion accounts must be prepared on the same basis as the estimated purchase price, using the same definitions and accounting policies, and _excluding_ the effects of any post-closing financing and/or corporate reorganizations made by the purchaser(s).

-The seller will, of course, want to be able to review the completion accounts, and will—optimally—negotiate to have access to the working papers, supporting data, and employees of the target company to verify that the completion accounts have been prepared consistently with the methods prescribed in the stock purchase agreement and used by the seller(s) in computing the estimated purchase price.
+The seller will, of course, want to be able to review the completion accounts, and will—optimally—negotiate to have access to the working papers, supporting data, and employees of the target company to verify that the completion accounts have been prepared consistently with the methods prescribed in the acquisition agreement and used by the seller(s) in computing the estimated purchase price.

 ### Dispute Resolution